Saartje87/pbjs-0.6/docs/PB-$.md

 PB.$('#element').closest('div.match-me', 5);
 ```
 ###### Arguments
-{String} - CSS selector
+{String} - CSS expression
 {Number} - Max iterations (Default 50)

 ###### Returns
-{Object} - Collection containing the previous sibling
+{Object/Null} - matched node or null when none matched

 ---

 ### find

-Find elements trough CSS selector.
-Searching from context.
-Will return a new collection.
+Returns all matched elements by CSS expression for every element in the set.

 > For CSS selectors we use [Qwery](https://www.google.com) - The Tiny Selector Engine